-- BI ensures distribution of scholarships among MSc programmes.
+- BI ensures distribution of scholarships across MSc programmes.

 - All candidates will be assessed according to the ECTS scale.
 Applicants with international bachelor's degrees will have their grades converted to the ECTS scale.

-- Other factors that may influence ranking can be other academic achievements, GMAT/GRE/CAT scores, extracurricular achievements, and special personal achievements.
+- Other factors that may influence awarding could be other academic achievements, GMAT/GRE/CAT scores, extracurricular achievements, and special personal achievements.

 - Scholarship offers are not sent with offers of admission.
 You will receive the offer of admission first.

 - Scholarship offers will be sent to selected candidates throughout the admission cycle.

 - Scholarship offers must be accepted by the date indicated on the offer.
-Scholarships not accepted by the deadline will be withdrawn and reallocated to another candidate.
+Scholarships not accepted by the deadline will be withdrawn/cancelled and awarded to another candidate.

 - All scholarships will be awarded by the end of April with the exception of the A. Wilhelmsen Foundation Scholarship and the BI-Luiss Joint Master in Marketing Scholarship which are awarded later in the spring.

 Scholarship decisions cannot be appealed.

-All candidates must meet academic progression requirements in order to maintain their scholarship.
+All candidates must meet academic progression requirements to maintain their scholarship.
 Detailed requirements are included in the Scholarship Agreement.

 - Full study progression (30 ECTS) in each semester.

 - Minimum cumulative GPA of a "B" on the BI ECTS scale after completion of each academic semester.

 - Candidates who are awarded the Women in Finance and Tech Master Scholarship must be prepared to be "BI Ambassadors", acting as spokespeople, assisting in recruitment efforts, and promoting a good study environment.
-The details regarding responsibilities will be specified in the Scholarship Contract.
+Scholarship recipients will be informed about responsibilities during the academic year.

-- You may apply for more than one scholarship; however, BI Norwegian Business School will award only one scholarship per student.
+- You may apply for more than one scholarship; however, BI Norwegian Business School will award only one scholarship per applicant.

-- Awarded scholarships are tied to academic programme and campus, and are not transferrable.
+- Awarded scholarships are tied to a specific academic programme at a designated campus and cannot be transferred.

-- International candidates who are eligible for a student loan in Norway from Lånekassen (180 ECTS bachelor degree from a Norwegian educational institution) will be considered as domestic applicants for the BI Presidential Scholarship and therefore do not qualify for the stipend towards living costs.
+- International candidates who are eligible for a student loan in Norway from Lånekassen (180 ECTS bachelor’s degree from a Norwegian educational institution) will be considered as domestic applicants for the BI Presidential Scholarship and therefore do not qualify for the stipend towards living costs.